Updated: Mar 6

 Relaxation & Immunity - As you may well know we need to reach parasympathetic states to rest, digest, repair and restore, accessing our body's greater healing and immune response.
 Massage can assistance with relaxing and supporting immunity.
 I understand that massage is not necessarily accessible at the moment unless you have someone at home who can assist in helping you relax and rest with mindful touch.
 Alternatively, hot baths with epsom salts, relaxing music, mindfulness practices, progressive muscle relaxation techniques and self-massage may be supportive at this time.

-Massage Therapy has resumed in Quebec, if you feel that you would really benefit from massage as an essential worker, talk to me about booking a massage (and compassionate sliding scale if you are facing financial barriers).
-I do write health insurance receipts.
+Massage Therapy has resumed in Quebec, if you feel that you would really benefit from massage as an essential worker, book a massage with me.
+I write health insurance receipts.

 Nourishment - whether with food, connection, sunshine, spirituality or other stimuli, what is going to nourish and support you right now?
 Make time and space for it.
 Ask for it.
 Take what you need.
 Give what you can.
 We may be in lockdown and various levels of isolation and social distance, but there is still a big community of people willing to step up, help and support you too.